hashnfv/hashnfv-octopus/docs/octopus_docs/opnfv-artifact-repository.rst

 3. Request write access for OPNFV Artifact Repository

     Send an email to `LF Helpdesk <opnfv-helpdesk@rt.linuxfoundation.org>`_ and list the reasons for the request.
 Do not forget to include gmail mail address.

+    Or:

+    Contact aricg on irc in #opnfv-octopus and pass him the accounts.google.com/o/oauth2/auth line, and he will send you the auth response in a private message.

 Upload Artifacts
 ~~~~~~~~~~~~~~~~